Magnetic confinement fusion: Z-pinch

-The first real effort to build a control fusion reactor used the pinch effect in a toroidal container.
+The first real effort to build a controlled fusion reactor used the pinch effect in a toroidal container.
 A large transformer wrapping the container was used to induce a current in the plasma inside.
 This current creates a magnetic field that squeezes the plasma into a thin ring, thus "pinching" it.
 The combination of Joule heating by the current and adiabatic heating as it pinches raises the temperature of the plasma to the required range in the tens of millions of degrees Kelvin.

 First built in the UK in 1948, and followed by a series of increasingly large and powerful machines in the UK and US, all early machines proved subject to powerful instabilities in the plasma.
 Notable among them was the kink instability, which caused the pinched ring to thrash about and hit the walls of the container long before it reached the required temperatures.
 The concept was so simple, however, that herculean effort was expended to address these issues.

 This led to the "stabilized pinch" concept, which added external magnets to "give the plasma a backbone" while it compressed.
 The largest such machine was the UK's ZETA reactor, completed in 1957, which appeared to successfully produce fusion.
 Only a few months after its public announcement in January 1958, these claims had to be retracted when it was discovered the neutrons being seen were created by new instabilities in the plasma mass.
 Further studies showed any such design would be beset with similar problems, and research using the z-pinch approach largely ended.

 Stellarators

 An early attempt to build a magnetic confinement system was the stellarator, introduced by Lyman Spitzer in 1951.
-Essentially the stellarator consists of a torus that has been cut in half and then attached back together with straight "crossover" sections to form a figure-8.
+Essentially, the stellarator consists of a torus that has been cut in half and then attached back together with straight "crossover" sections to form a figure-8.
 This has the effect of propagating the nuclei from the inside to outside as it orbits the device, thereby cancelling out the drift across the axis, at least if the nuclei orbit fast enough.

-Not long after the construction of the earliest figure-8 machines, it was noticed the same effect could be achieved in a completely circular arrangement by adding a second set of helically-wound magnets on either side.
+Not long after the construction of the earliest figure-8 machines, it was noted that the same effect could be achieved in a completely circular arrangement by adding a second set of helically-wound magnets on either side.
 This arrangement generated a field that extended only part way into the plasma, which proved to have the significant advantage of adding "shear", which suppressed turbulence in the plasma.
 However, as larger devices were built on this model, it was seen that plasma was escaping from the system much more rapidly than expected, much more rapidly than could be replaced.